-Since 1978 there has been a huge expansion of small-scale enterprise in rural areas, but this time it has been much more successful and solidly based than in the Great Leap Forward.
-In 1978 there were 28 million people in small-scale industry, construction, trade, transport and other services (see Table 3.17).
-By 1995 the number had risen to 128 million - more than four and a half times compared with a rise of one eighth in agriculture.
+After 1978 there was a huge expansion of small-scale enterprise in rural areas, but this time it was much more successful and solidly based than in the Great Leap Forward.
+In 1977 there were 17 million people in small-scale industry, construction, trade, transport and other services in rural areas (see Table 3.17).
+By 2005 the number had risen to 166 million.